 Dental Implants — Dallas, TX

 Dental Implants are the premier treatment option for one or more missing teeth.
-Dental Implants have evolved over the past fifty years into a mainstream restorative option for patients who wish to have a permanent and natural-looking replacement for missing teeth.
-It doesn’t matter if you need to replace one tooth or your entire arch, Dr. Wendling and his team can make your dream smile a reality!
-Don’t wait to learn more about the process, keep reading or give our office a call to get started replacing missing teeth with dental implants in Dallas, TX!
+They have evolved over the past fifty years to become widely regarded as the best solution for missing teeth.
+It doesn’t matter if you need to replace one tooth or your entire arch, Dr. Cam and his team can make your dream smile a reality!
+Don’t wait to learn more about the process, keep reading or give our oral surgery office a call to get started replacing missing teeth with dental implants in Dallas, TX!

-A dental implant is a highly engineered titanium post which is placed into the jaw bone in much the same position as a natural tooth root.
-The implant has an acid etched and sandblaster surface which helps the bone adhere to the implant during the healing process.
-Approximately two to four months after initial placement, the implant is well healed and is as stable and sturdy as a natural tooth root.
-At this point, the implant is ready for restoration by a cosmetic or restorative dentist.
-Dr. Wendling will place a custom-made crown, bridge, or denture permanently into the implant "root", creating a natural-looking and fully functional tooth, which appears to be grown naturally from beneath the gum tissue.
+A dental implant is a titanium post that is placed into the jawbone in much the same position as a natural tooth root.
+Titanium is a biocompatible material, which helps the bone adhere to the implant during the healing process.
+Approximately two to four months after initial placement, the implant should be fully integrated into the jawbone and feel as sturdy as a natural tooth root.
+At this point, the implant is ready for a restoration.
+Dr. Cam will place a custom-made crown, bridge, or denture permanently into the implant "root," depending on how many teeth you’re missing.
+The end result will look, feel, and function just like a natural smile.

 Benefits of Dental Implants

 Dental implants offer many benefits that you won’t expect from more traditional forms of tooth replacement.
 This is mainly because the implant is designed to replace the tooth root, which disappears after a tooth is extracted.
 Once a permanent restoration is placed on top, you’ll be able to eat the foods you want without worry of your replacement tooth slipping or shifting out of place.
 That means no messy denture adhesive and very little reason to worry about future replacements (which is common for both bridges and dentures.)